-- The Student and Exchange Visitor Program (SEVP) is currently processing Form I-17, "Petition for Approval of School for Attendance by Nonimmigrant Student," updates from October and November 2014.
-Due to the high number of petition updates submitted daily, the average timeframe for adjudication is at least 60 days, and may take longer depending on the nature of the requested update. - As part of a continuing series for designated school officials (DSOs), we want to remind school officials of tips and best practices to keep in mind when planning and making updates to the Form I-17.
+- The Student and Exchange Visitor Program (SEVP) is currently processing Form I-17, "Petition for Approval of School for Attendance by Nonimmigrant Student," updates from January and February 2015.
+Due to the high number of petition updates submitted daily, the average time frame for adjudication is at least 60 days, and may take longer depending on the nature of the requested update. - Remember, an update to the Form I-17 is not the same as the recertification process.
+Schools are expected to maintain an updated Form I-17 throughout the year and respond to SEVP's recertification notices. - We want to remind designated school officials (DSOs) of tips and best practices to keep in mind when planning and making updates to the Form I-17.
 Following these tips will help prepare your school for recertification, and ensure updates are processed in a timely manner.